help-me-mom/ng-mocks/README.md

 There is a trick to avoid specifying all dependencies of the `TargetComponent` in the chain: simply pass its module as the second parameter of [`MockBuilder`](#mockbuilder).
-Everything in `TargetModule` will be replaced with their mock copies, but not `TargetComponent`, it will stay as it is:
+Everything in `TargetModule` will be replaced with their mocks, but not `TargetComponent`, it will stay as it is:

 ```typescript
 // Do not forget to return the promise of MockBuilder.